skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 ## Exploring available data - use Postman collection

-Salesforce has published a Postman collection of all its API's.
-This is a very powerful tool for exploring the API's and understanding how they need to be configured in Skuid.
+Salesforce has published a Postman collection of all its APIs.
+This is a very powerful tool for exploring the APIs and understanding how they need to be configured in Skuid.

 * [Blog Post introducing the collection](https://developer.salesforce.com/blogs/2020/03/explore-the-salesforce-apis-with-a-postman-collection.html)
 * [Instructions on installation and setup](https://developer.salesforce.com/blogs/2020/03/explore-the-salesforce-apis-with-a-postman-collection.html)